 Osiris is often depicted as mummified and wearing the white crown of Lower Egypt (the north).
 He’s usually seen carrying the crook of a shepherd and a flail, a tool used to separate wheat from the chaff.

 Notably, Abydos was originally associated with a dog-headed deity called Khentiamentiu.
-However, as Osiris took prominence in Egyptian mythology, Khentiamentiu came to be seen as an aspect of Osiris.
+However, as Osiris took prominence in Egyptian mythology, Khentiamentiu came to be seen merely as one aspect of him.

 Approaching the Temple